kalina-kalina/capstone_project/README.md

 3. Longevity and Sillage

-Because of an imbalance in ratings, these two features were difficult to underdtand.
-I
+Because of an imbalance in ratings, these two features were difficult to understand.
+I counted weighted aritmetical mean for each of them to get them easier to compare.

+4. Season

+Here also, because of an imbalance in ratings, season's features were difficult to ccompare.
+I decided to present them as a ratio of an amount of votes for specific season to sum of votes for all seasons.

+##Most important steps from Modelling: